Last Updated on February 13, 2023 by Angie

 We have to say, before this phenomenon we hadn't really been into oysters, but these restaurants are doing their part at convincing us that oysters are delicious and may end up becoming the next big thing in Pittsburgh.

-We timed our visit to Muddy Waters with their happy hour specials, which run from Tuesday through Friday from 4:30-6:30 PM and 9-11 PM, as well as on Saturdays from 11 AM-1 PM.
-Although there are a few drink specials like $20 off bottles of champagne, the best happy hour deals are the oyster specials: $1 featured east coast oysters, and $2 featured west coast oysters.
+We timed our visit to Muddy Waters with their happy hour specials which run from Tuesday through Friday from 4:30-6:30 PM.
+Although there are a few drink specials like $20 off bottles of champagne, the best happy hour deals are the oyster specials: $1.5 featured house oysters and $2.5 featured east/west coast oysters.

 The drink menu here includes a decent wine list, a pretty extensive cava/champagne list, craft cocktails, and cans of beer (no drafts).
 We tried a few craft cocktails but some of them didn't end up seeming quite worth the $10 price point.